-Clífton Water Dístrict Annual Water Quality Report 2003
+Clífton Water Dístrict Annual Water Quality Report 2005

-We are pleased to have the opportunity to share with you this summary of our water quality that was delivered to you in 2003.
+We are pleased to have the opportunity to share with you this summary of our water quality that was delivered to you in 2005.
 All water utilities are required by the United States Environmental Protection Agency (USEPA) to publish an annual Water Quality Report.
 This report describes where your water comes from, what it contains and other information that can be useful to you as our customer.

-In addition to the contents seen on the enclosed Water Quality Table, the Clifton Water District tested for over 104 other contaminates that were not detected.
-The Clifton Water District had an average effluent turbidity of 0.042 NTU for 2003.
+In addition to the contents seen on the enclosed Water Quality Table, the Clifton Water District tested for over 100 other contaminates that were not detected.
+The Clifton Water District had an average effluent turbidity of 0.027 NTU for 2005.

-The Clifton Water District is dedicated to providing all of our customers with a high quality and safe water supply.
+Construction of our new 16 million gallon per day, pre-treatment facility and safe water supply.
 If you have any questions about this report or any other concerns please feel free to contact Dale Tooker, Clifton Water District Manager, at 434-7328. or our Water Quality Laboratory at 434-7624.
 If you would like to attend our board meetings, they are held on the first Thursday, of every month, at 5:00 p.m., at the Water District Office located at 510 34 Rd, Clifton, Colorado.